leafo/lapis/docs/reference.md

 named route, and the second optional argument is the parameters to the route pattern.

+### Before Filters

+Sometimes you want a piece of code to run before every action.
+A good example of this is setting up the user session.
+We can declare a before filter, or a function that runs before every action like so:

+    ```moon
+    class App extends lapis.Application
+      @before_filter =>
+        if @session.user
+          @current_user = load_user @session.user

+      "/": =>
+        "current user is: #{@current_user}"
+    ```

+You are free to add as many as you like by calling `@before_filter` multiple times.
+They will be run in the order they are registered.

+### Handling HTTP verbs

+It's common to have a single action do different things depending on the HTTP verb.
+Lapis comes with some helpers to make writing these actions simple.
+`respond_to` takes a table indexed by HTTP verb with a value of the function to perform when the action receives that verb.

+    ```moon
+    import respond_to from require "lapis.application"

+    class App extends lapis.Application
+      [create_account: "/create_account"]: respond_to {
+        GET: => render: true

+        POST: =>
+          create_user @params
+          redirect_to: @url_for "index"
+      }
+    ```

 ## HTML Generation

 ### HTML In Actions